Asian shares up on China gains but tech worries weigh

-Hong Kong fell 0.11% although Chinese food delivery giant Meituan’s shares rose 1.59% after the company said it had raised a huge $9.98 billion through an equity and convertible bond sale.
+Hong Kong (.HSI) fell 0.11% although Chinese food delivery giant Meituan's (3690.HK) shares rose 1.59% after the company said it had raised a huge $9.98 billion through an equity and convertible bond sale.

-Earlier, major Wall Street indexes drew back from record highs hit list week, with a big drag from Tesla Inc.
+Earlier, major Wall Street indexes drew back from record highs hit list week, with a big drag from Tesla Inc (TSLA.O).

 "This morning in Asia looks like a continuation of what we saw last night, where tech stocks got hit in the U.S.," said Mick McCarthy, Chief Markets Strategist, CMC Markets.